MOOCdb/MOOCdbDocs/docs/Translation software.rst

    :widths: 10 70
    :header-rows: 1

-   * - Date
+   * - File
+     - Type
-     - Change
+     - Contents
-   * - 10/16/14
+   * - sql
-     - Updated video events with new fields relating to mobile device use in the :ref:`Tracking Logs` chapter.
+     - contains student state.
+     - it is an sql
    * - 10/07/14
      - Added new student and instructor events relating to cohort use to the :ref:`Tracking Logs` chapter.